 This 120:1 gearbox with brushed DC motor has a low-current motor and provides power and speed that is comparable to an RC servo at a fraction of the cost.
-At 6 V, it has a free-run speed of 85 RPM and a stall torque of approximately 75 oz-in.
-Though the product picture shows two gearmotors, this product is for a single motor.
+It has a recommended operating voltage range of 3 V to 12 V

 - I need additional information about this motor; do you have a datasheet?